Getting Started

 7. Concurrency

-Spawn tasks that run in parallel.
+Spawn lightweight tasks that run in parallel.
 Communicate through channels.
+I/O inside tasks transparently yields — no async/await.

 fn main() {